-Even though the toppings for this taco are pretty kick ass, I mean how can you go wrong with an insanely citrus slaw, jalapeños and hot sauce!
-We still felt it was lacking, especially in the seasoing department for the batter that coats the fish.
-It was down right bland.
+Even though the toppings for this taco are pretty kick ass, I mean how can you go wrong with an insanely citrus slaw, jalapeños, and hot sauce!
+We still felt it was lacking, especially in the seasoning department for the batter that coats the fish.
+It was downright bland.
 So we bumped up the seasoning by adding our favorite taco seasoning, as well as a little pepper.
 The fish still became extra crispy when fried, so no harm there.

 The slaw was really good, overall it would have been fine.
-In true Chez Us fashion we wanted more, so we made it a bit more outstanding by adding a little extra citrus fun as well we used savoy cabbage which is a big more zippy as well as delicate.
-We opted to not pickle jalapeños, and used fresh instead.
+In true Chez Us fashion, we wanted more, so we made it a bit more outstanding by adding a little extra citrus fun as well we used savoy cabbage which is a bit more zippy as well as delicate.
+We opted to not pickle jalapeños and used fresh instead.
 Also, we couldn’t find any Fresno red peppers, to make the hot sauce, so we used a Chipotle one that we love.

 2 teaspoons favorite taco seasoning (we like this one)

 1 teaspoon kosher salt